-As with all real estate investments, it depends—on the particular property, location, market, and other factors, such as the annual return you expect on the investment, or cap rate.
+As with all real estate investments, the answer depends—on the particular property, location, market, and other factors, such as the annual return you expect on the investment, or cap rate.

 Some of the relative pluses of single-family homes over condos include:

 - Appreciation potential.
-Condos are often considered easy, low-maintenance options to park your money, banking on the idea that the condo will appreciate over the years and you will someday be able to sell it for a substantial gain.
+Condos are often considered easy, low-maintenance properties in which to park your money, with the idea that the condo will appreciate in value over the years and you will someday be able to sell for a substantial gain.
 While appreciation potential is an important factor when investing, the annual costs involved in holding a condo often negate much, if not all, of the financial gain you'll get from appreciation, should you be lucky enough to own a property that does increase in value over time.
 Single-family homes tend to appreciate more than condos, partly because people have a hard time envisioning paying a higher sales price for a property where they have to pay condo fees.
 Many homebuyers would rather put that money into home improvements of their own choosing.
-The people who generally profit from condos are the developers alone.
+The people who typically profit from condos are the developers alone.

 - Rent limitations.
 Tenants interested in renting something other than an apartment are accustomed to mowing the lawn themselves, taking the trash to the dump, and the like.
 It is normal for them to pay rent and take care of these other tasks personally.
 Renters are not likely to understand, however, paying a higher rent to cover your condo fee, and they certainly won't pay the condo fee for you.
 Tenants will expect that if your condo is the same size as a single-family home down the street, and of the same quality, that the rent should be the same.

 - No outside restrictions on use.
-Condo homeowner association rules (CC&Rs) may restrict how you use the property, and may make it difficult—or even prohibit—renting your condo unit to others.
+Condo homeowner association rules (CC&Rs) might restrict how you use the property, and can make it difficult—or even prohibit—renting your condo unit to others.

-- Properties selling for less than their assessment value.
+- Properties that are selling for less than their assessment value.
 This could be an opportunity to get an asset that will appreciate more quickly.

 - Packaged deals.
 For larger investors, opportunities to buy multiple condos can be advantageous.
-Sellers may be willing to drop asking prices on individual units for a buyer who takes several units.
-The new owner can then sell off the units separately for a gain.
+Sellers might be willing to drop asking prices on individual units for a buyer who takes several units.
+The new owner can then sell off the units separately, for a gain.

-If you are going to live in the condo yourself and the low-maintenance lifestyle that condo ownership presents is worth the added cost to you, you may want to buy a condo versus a single-family home.
+If you are going to live in the condo yourself and the low-maintenance lifestyle that condo ownership presents is worth the added cost to you, you might want to buy a condo instead of a single-family home.
 But if you are looking to use a property as a college fund for the kids, retirement fund, or additional income generator, your money is much better served looking into opportunities for single family homes, multi-family homes, or commercial real estate.